Dark-Alex-17/gman/README.md

 ## Configuration

-`gman` is configured via a YAML file located somewhere different for each OS:
+`gman` reads a YAML configuration file located at an OS-specific path:

 ### Linux
 ```